Sense8 season 1

-The first season of Sense8, an American science fiction drama streaming television series created by Lana and Lilly Wachowski and J. Michael Straczynski, follows eight strangers from different parts of the world who suddenly discover that they are "sensates"; human beings who are mentally and emotionally linked.
+The first season of Sense8, an American science fiction drama television series created by Lana and Lilly Wachowski and J. Michael Straczynski, follows eight strangers from different parts of the world who suddenly discover that they are a cluster of "sensates"; human beings, born on the same day (August 8 for this particular cluster) who are mentally and emotionally linked.
 The season was produced for Netflix by the Wachowskis' Anarchos Productions and Straczynski's Studio JMS, along with Javelin Productions and Georgeville Television.
 Unpronounceable Productions was set up to oversee production for the show.

-A multinational ensemble cast starring Aml Ameen, Doona Bae, Jamie Clayton, Tina Desai, Tuppence Middleton, Max Riemelt, Miguel Ángel Silvestre, and Brian J. Smith portrays the suddenly connected strangers.
+A multinational ensemble cast starring Brian Jacob Smith, Jamie Clayton, Tuppence Middleton, Aml Ameen, Doona Bae, Max Riemelt, Tina Desai, and Miguel Ángel Silvestre portray the suddenly connected strangers.
 Freema Agyeman, Terrence Mann, Anupam Kher, Naveen Andrews, and Daryl Hannah also star.
 The season acts as the origin story for the eight sensates.
 All episodes were written by the Wachowskis and Straczynski and the majority of them were directed by the Wachowskis, with the remainder being divided between their frequent collaborators James McTeigue, Tom Tykwer, and Dan Glass.
-Filming took place almost entirely on location in nine cities around the world: Berlin, Chicago, London, Mexico City, Mumbai, Nairobi, Reykjavík, San Francisco, and Seoul.
+Filming took place almost entirely on location in nine cities around the world, the home cities of the eight lead characters: Berlin, Chicago, London, Mexico City, Mumbai, Nairobi, Reykjavík, San Francisco, and Seoul.

 All 12 episodes of the season became available for streaming on Netflix on June 5, 2015 and were met with generally favorable critical reception.
 The season was noted for its representation of LGBTQ characters and themes, winning the GLAAD Media Award for Outstanding Drama Series.
 It was also recognized with a Location Managers Guild award for its use of locations as an integral part of the story, and a Primetime Emmy Award nomination for Outstanding Original Main Title Theme Music.

+Premise

+Due to a minor chromosomal mutation, "sensates" are members of the genus Homo (the specific species name Homo sensorium is not mentioned until season 2) who are mentally and emotionally linked, can sense and communicate with one another – including simultaneous full body "presence" at each other's locations, and can share their knowledge, languages, and skills.
+They have existed for as long as Homo sapiens (humans), who lack a similar innate connection to nature and other humans.
+Late in the season, older sensate Jonas Maliki warns a newly emerged cluster of eight connected sensates about an international human deep state effort to destroy all sensates.
+He explains that regular humans' lack of connection means that sensates are a threat to the secrets that allow hierarchies to exist, while "that isolation has allowed them to focus on one thing better than any species in history… killing is easy when you can feel nothing."